952-444-6200

 QUESTIONS & ANSWERS

 PLEASE BE ADVISED THE FOLLOWING ANSWERS TO COMMON QUESTIONS REGARDING THE APPRAISAL PROCESS SHOULD NOT BE CONSIDERED LEGAL ADVICE.
+THIS INFORMATION IS FOR GENERAL PURPOSES ONLY.
+THE INSURANCE POLICY AND ANY APPLICABLE STATE STATUTES GOVERN THE APPRAISAL PROCESS.
+IF YOU HAVE ANY SPECIFIC QUESTIONS, WE SUGGEST YOU CONSULT WITH AN ATTORNEY.

 Q: What is insurance appraisal?